pharanbrush/pharanbrush.github.io/tapioca-overview.md

 {% include youtube-embed.html url="https://www.youtube.com/embed/kWW_hsC4WRI" %}

+> **Can be found in:** TapiocaP ph Digital Painting (main set) > Brushes > 1.
+Painting > Blenders

 ---

 ## SIGH Suisai
 A small set of plain blendy-blurry brushes.
-(In CSP 1.11.x, there's a problem with Density of Paint when using the Running color mixing mode so these brushes may not function as intended until a future update fixes it.)
+(In CSP 1.11.x, there's a problem with Density of Paint when using the Running color mixing mode.
+A more recent update fixed it.
+This is also not a problem in 2.x and later.)

+> **Can be found in:** TapiocaP ph Digital Painting (main set) > Brushes > 1.
+Painting > Sign Suisai

 ---